WAGR Q class (1895): History

 In April 1896, the WAGR placed an order with R&W Hawthorn Leslie & Co for four 4-6-2T locomotives.
 Meanwhile, the builder had two very similar locomotives that had been built in 1895 for the Portos e Caminhos de Ferro de Moçambique, Mozambique as part of a cancelled order.
-A deal was done in May 1896 for the WAGR to purchase them and they entered service in August 1896.
+The WAGR purchased them and they entered service in August 1896.
 The other four entered service in 1896/97.
 The 1895 built locomotives had different shaped cab windows and side tanks.

 They were employed as shunters at Fremantle and Midland.
 In 1905, Q140 was rebuilt with a new boiler and converted to 4-6-4T configuration with water and coal capacity increased to make it suitable to operate on the Upper Darling Range railway, Q141-Q143 followed in 1909.
 They were reclassified as the Qa class.

 They operated branch line services on the Mundaring, Mundaring Weir, Pinjarra-Holyoake and Upper Darling Range lines as well as on the Eastern Railway to Northam and South Western Railway to Bunbury.
 All were withdrawn in 1924/25.